 In these guidelines, the term prisoner is used rather than the terms inmate or detainee as in previous years.

-Rationale for terms: The term prisoner implies that a person has been sentenced by a court, whereas the term inmate does not necessarily mean that the person has been sentenced by court.
-He or she may also be held for other legal reasons, like on remand until bail is posted, or for a parole violation.
-Other populations, for example locked psychiatric ward residents, may be referred to as inmates.
+Rationale for terms: the term prisoner implies that a person has been sentenced by a court, whereas the term inmate does not necessarily mean that the person has been sentenced by a court.
+He or she also may be held for other legal reasons, like on remand until bail is posted or for a parole violation.
+Other populations, such as locked psychiatric ward residents, may be referred to as inmates.